telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/api-reference/commands.md

 ---
-title: Native Blazor Report Viewer Commands
+title: Commands
 page_title: Native Blazor Report Viewer Commands
-description: Native Blazor Report Viewer Commands
+description: "Learn about what are the commands exposed by the Native Blazor Report Viewer and how they can be used to perform certain operations from code."
 slug: telerikreporting/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/api-reference/commands
 tags: command,commands,method,methods,blazor,native,report,viewer,api
 published: True